lauripe/lauripe.github.io/docs/_posts/2022-04-01-security-basics-h1.markdown

 ##### Ponderings
-While Kill Chain has lots of interesting insight, and the model is clearly laid out and supposingly relatively easy to apply on mitigating real life threat, the publicly available research paper is from a point of time.
+While Kill Chain has lots of interesting insight, and the model is clearly laid out and supposingly relatively easy to apply on mitigating real life threat, the publicly available research paper is from a quite different time (2008).
 Meanwhile MITREs framework is constantly reviewed against emerging incidents, and therefore it should be applicaple also to the threats of tomorrow by anyone concerned.
 Locheed Martin does seem to have kept up the research, but at least to a peasant in the field, their public offering does come out as [a marketing front end](https://www.lockheedmartin.com/en-us/capabilities/cyber/cyber-kill-chain.html#Resources).

-On the other hand, these shouldn't be competing against each other, and I suppose one can find complementary use of both - While having also a good amount of detail, the publicly available Kill chain -model provides a higher level scaffolding, while MITRE:S framework really deep dives on very spesific technical details related to potential threats and their possible mitigations.
+On the other hand, these shouldn't be competing against each other, and I suppose one can find complementary use of both - While having also a good amount of detail, the publicly available Kill chain -model provides a higher level scaffolding, while MITREs framework really deep dives on very spesific technical details related to potential threats and their possible mitigations.

 ---